gocd/developer.go.cd/17.11.0/6/go_plugins_basics.md

 A directory named **plugins** exist at the same level as *server.sh/cmd* and *go.jar*.
 This directory consists of two sub directories

--   **bundled**: plugins bundled with Go.
+-   **bundled**: plugins bundled with GoCD.
 Any unbundled plugins put in this directory will be removed.
 The directory is meant exclusively for plugins bundled with the product.
 -   **external**: all the unbundled plugins should be placed in this directory.
 This directory is recommended for use by plugin developers.
 If you have a Go plugin JAR file, you can drop it in this directory and restart the server to load the plugin.

 ## Plugin Extension Point Lifecycle